yosephinestwn/TicTacToe-Java/README.md

 I am using Java GUI for this project and in this README file you can find the details about this game :)

+NOTICE: The layout of this game maybe will be different for each devices

 ## Tutorial
 1. Run the main method / class
 2. Click the "New Game" button to start a new game